-The terms on which Enduring Annual NTS Exit (Flat) Capacity, Annual NTS Exit (Flat) Capacity and Firm Daily NTS Exit (Flat) Capacity are sold are set out in Section B. Charges reflect the estimated LRMC of reinforcing the system to transport additional gas between Entry Points and Exit Points.
+The terms on which Enduring Annual NTS Exit (Flat) Capacity, Annual NTS Exit (Flat) Capacity and Firm Daily firm NTS Exit (Flat) Capacity are sold are set out in the UNC Transportation Principal Document-Section B. Charges reflect the estimated long run marginal cost (LRMC) of reinforcing the system to transport additional gas between Eentry Points and Eexit Ppoints.
 The calculations are described in more detail below.